top of page

 Top 7 Builds for Hardcore

-The top pick goes to a Lightning Trap Assassin.
+The second place spot goes to the Lightning Trap Assassin.
 This build is a ranged attacker capable of shooting off screen with as many as 5 lightning traps.
 The Lightning Trap Assassin is a great choice for anyone playing Hardcore.

 Recommendation: Lightning Trap Assassin

-Stats: Enough Strength for gear, enough Dexterity for 75% block when using a shield like Whitstan's Guard (a common shield with the highest block rate in the game), all remaining points in Vitality, no Energy
+Stats: Enough Strength for gear, enough Dexterity for 75% block when using a shield like Whitstan's Guard (a shield with very high hidden block rate), all remaining points in Vitality, no Energy.

 Build: